iworks/omnibus/readme.txt

 == Changelog ==

-= 2.0.3 (2023-01-04) =
+= 2.1.0 (2023-01-05) =

+* Default values from the LearnPress configuration have been added.
 * Exclude meta keys from WooCommerce product duplication has been added.
-* Default values form LearnPress configuration has been added.
 * The LearnPress plugin configuration has been added.
-* The LearnPress plugin configuration has been removed from WooCommerce configuration..
+* The LearnPress plugin configuration has been removed from the WooCommerce configuration.
+* The link to the LearnPress Omnibus configuration has been added to the plugin row actions.
+* The link to the WooCommerce Omnibus configuration has been added to the plugin row actions.

 = 2.0.2 (2023-01-04) =